VyrCossont/AtelierEsri/notes/design.md

     - if you don't have the tools, the spot is dark and disabled
 - small hub town that gets a few more buildings as you progress

-## further reduced goals for this demake

-Alchemy cartridge only:
-- you get some recipes
-- you get some items
-- you make the requested item
-- any extra items you make (neutralizers and other intermediates, target items above the requested count) roll over to the next round
-- after 5 rounds, you're done, you get a high score

-# architecture

-- multiple cartridges? (not on WASM-4)
-    - title/loader
-    - hub town
-    - atelier interior
-    - synthesis (maybe one per set of recipes if necessary)
-    - gathering area (one per gathering area)
-    - combat (one or more per gathering area or boss fight)
-    - cutscene
-- save format
-    - item
-        - ID
-        - quantity
-        - quality
-        - item effect counters
-        - trait flags

 # characters

 ## party